Skip to content

 Do you offer free consultations to see if we're a good fit?

-Yes, I offer a free 15/20 minute consultation call with everyone before starting therapy to make sure we are a good fit.
+Yes, I offer a free 15–20 minute consultation call with everyone before starting therapy to make sure we are a good fit.

-Contact me via my website contact form to schedule.
+Use the contact form to schedule.

 How long is a typical appointment?